makandra/cucumber_factory/README.md

 Support for popular factory gems
 --------------------------------

-[Machinist blueprints](http://github.com/notahat/machinist) and [factory_girl factories](http://github.com/thoughtbot/factory_girl) will be used when available.
+[Machinist blueprints](http://github.com/notahat/machinist) and [factory_bot factories](http://github.com/thoughtbot/factory_bot) will be used when available.

-You can use a [FactoryGirl child factory](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md#inheritance) or [Machinist named blueprint](https://github.com/notahat/machinist/tree/1.0-maintenance#named-blueprints) by putting the variant name in parentheses:
+You can use a [FactoryBot child factory](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#inheritance) or [Machinist named blueprint](https://github.com/notahat/machinist/tree/1.0-maintenance#named-blueprints) by putting the variant name in parentheses:

 ```cucumber
 Given there is a movie (comedy) with the title "Groundhog Day"
 ```

-You can use [FactoryGirl traits](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md#traits) by putting the traits in parentheses, as a comma-separated list:
+You can use [FactoryBot traits](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#traits) by putting the traits in parentheses, as a comma-separated list:

 ```cucumber
 Given there is a movie (moody, dark) with the title "Interstellar"